 Field Data Type Description Behavior and Usage Number Format Number The format for the numeric values.
 This field appears when you select the Data Source Type as Analysis Services, APM Query, and Aggregate.
 You can choose the following number formats: Number: The numeric format.
 Number with 0 precision: The number with no decimals.
 Number with 1 precision: The number with one digit after the decimal.
-Number with 2 precision: The number with two digit after decimal.
-Percentage: Specifies that the field will be formatted as a percentage, including multiplying the base value by 100 and including a percent sign (%).
-Currency: Specifies that numeric values will be formatted as currency, according to the browser culture on which the APM application is being accessed and the number of digits past the decimal that you specify.
-When you select this option, the example that appears on the KPI Number Format dialog box uses the currency symbol associated with the browser culture on which the APM application is being accessed.
+Number with 2 precision: The number with wo digit after decimal.
+Percentage: Specifies that the field will be formatted as a percentage, including a percent sign (%).
+Currency: Specifies that numeric values will be formatted as currency, according to the browser culture on which the GE Digital APM application is being accessed.
+When you select this option, the example that appears on the KPI Number Format dialog box uses the currency symbol associated with the sheing accessed.
 Parent KPI N/A Contains the list of KPIs that can be assigned as parent KPI to this new KPI.
 If the KPI should function as a sub-indicator for another KPI, then in the Parent KPI list, select the parent KPI for which this KPI will be a sub-indicator.

 Field Data Type Description Behavior and Usage Query N/A The query from which you want to extract the data.
 This field appears in the Data Source Fields section when you select the Data Source Type as APM Query.
 You can select the query from the Catalog folder.
 Show Score Only N/A If you want only a score to be calculated for the KPI, select the Show Score Only check box.
 The actual value will not be populated.
-Via the Show Score Only check box on the KPI design page, you can choose to view a KPI score instead of Actual, Target, Critical, and Stretch Values in the Dial chart, trendline chart and tabular view of the KPI details page.
+Via the Show Score Only check box on the KPI design page, you can choose to view a KPI score instead of Actual, Target, Critical, and Stretch Values in the Dial chart, trend- line chart and tabular view of the KPI details page.
 Slices N/A The slice members that can be used to further filter KPI data.
 This field appears in the Data Source Fields section when you select the Data Source Type as Analysis Services.
-You can add slices by selecting + Slices.
+You can add slices by selecting + Slices .
 The Add to Slice window appears displaying all the dimensions.
 You can select a dimension member from the list.